 Want to learn the basics of the campaign for proportional representation?
 What’s wrong with winner-take-all systems?
 What is proportional representation?
 How would it strengthen our democracy?

 Join Fair Vote Canada for PR 101!
 We’ll look at proportional representation vs first past the post.
 A half hour presentation is followed by questions and answers in a small group setting.

-Offered on the 15th of every month.
+Offered on the 15th of every month (except July and August).
 1 PM Eastern if the date is on a weekend, 8 PM Eastern if the date is during the week.
 To register for any of the upcoming sessions, click the date below.